 Whether grilling, roasting, or sautéing pork, it is important to follow proper cooking guidelines.
 Avoid consuming pork that is undercooked or pink in the middle.
 Cutting into the meat and checking for any pinkness is not sufficient.
 Always rely on a food thermometer to accurately measure the internal temperature.

-See also How to cook lotus seeds
+See also How to cook a boston butt in the oven fast

 In conclusion, proper cooking of pork is vital for food safety and to ensure a delicious eating experience.
 By following the recommended internal temperature guidelines and using a food thermometer, you can enjoy pork that is safe, flavorful, and enjoyable for everyone at the table.